pantheon-systems/documentation/source/docs/articles/wordpress/hyperdb.md

 ## About HyperDB
 The [HyperDB](https://wordpress.org/support/plugin/hyperdb) plugin replaces the standard [`wpdb`](https://codex.wordpress.org/Class_Reference/wpdb) class so that WordPress is able to write and read from additional database servers.
 The drop-in plugin supports database replication, failover, load balancing, and partitioning — all tools for scaling WordPress.

-Keep in mind, HyperDB is a Super Admin tool with tons of tuning options based on database architecture and network topology.
-Before you implement a more complex configuration, it’s best to see if a simpler configuration suits your needs.
+Keep in mind, HyperDB is a powerful tool with several tuning options based on database architecture and network topology.
+Before you implement a complex configuration, it’s best to see if a simpler configuration suits your needs.

 ## Install and Configure HyperDB